Victorian Gothic and Art Deco Ensembles of Mumbai

 Photo by Carlo Sarion.

-The Victorian Gothic & Art Deco Ensemble of Mumbai represents the modernization of Mumbai into a cosmopolitan city by the late 19th century.
+The Victorian Gothic & Art Deco Ensembles of Mumbai represent the modernization of Mumbai into a cosmopolitan city by the late 19th century.

 The area comprises the urban plan and historic buildings around the open green space of the Oval Maidan.
 It was created during the two major urban expansions of the city, adding Victorian Gothic public buildings in the late 19th century and Art Deco commercial/private ones in the 1930s.
 The area also has some interesting Indo-Saracenic and Classical Revival architecture.

-Map of Victorian Gothic and Art Deco Ensemble of Mumbai
+Map of Victorian Gothic and Art Deco Ensembles of Mumbai

 Load map